-“That sounds good, maybe I could also be holding the leader’s severed head as I do that.”
+“That sounds good, maybe I could also be holding up the leader’s severed head as I do that.”

 Jack stood tall before the awakening invaders with the sun rising brightly behind him.
 With his robe discarded and wearing the best clothes they could steal from corpses he still needed to project a shimmering glow around himself to appear less shabby.
-Arms outstretched and using a manip field to levitate he was six foot above the ground.
+Arms outstretched and using a manip field to levitate, he was six foot above the ground.
 His staff sparked and flashed with lightning.

 “I will speak to your leader!”
 His amplified voice boomed out over the landscape as he nodded to Illy, sitting nearby and obscured by camo.

 -That’s great!- She sent, encouraging him unnecessarily.